usask-library/costanza/README.md

 - `MIX_APP_PATH` should match the path portion of the above `APP_URL` -- `/` or `/costanza/` for example
 - `STANZA_PATH` should point to the location where you checked out the `ezproxy-stanzas` repo.
 If you followed the documentation exactly, this will be `/var/www/ezproxy-stanzas`
+- `GITHUB_STANZAS` should be set to `false` if you elected to clone the `ezproxy-stanzas` repository locally, or `true` if you wish to have Costanza fetch stanza information data from the GitHub repository in real time
 - The `MAIL_*` entries may need to be adjusted, depending on the mail configuration of your server

 #### Generate Production Vue Code